 Intake forms, contact forms, COVID-19 questionnaires, and more

-We created our web form service, Hush Secure Forms, to be very accommodating of our customers needs, and every Hushmail account comes with at least two web forms.
+We created our web form service, Hush Secure Forms, to be very accommodating of our customers' needs.
 Web forms are great for collecting information from clients, patients, or customers, and with Hushmail that information is protected with the same encryption that secures our email.

 You can design your forms just how you like them using our drag-and-drop form builder, or you can find a ready-made form in our template directory.